 The Pembrokeshire Coast Path is one of the crown jewels of Britain's National Park system, winding along the spectacular seaside landscapes of the west coast of Wales for 186 miles.
 Some of the path's most dramatic and rugged stretches lie within St. David's Peninsula.
-But before we get to the hike we'll pop into Solva Woollen Mill, a hidden treasure on the banks of the River Solfach.
-Here, inside an old warping shed built in 1899, flat woven flooring and traditional Welsh blankets have been woven for over 100 years.
-We'll delight in seeing how the different patterns and colors are combined on the looms to make the high quality and hardwearing products that are sold worldwide.
-Our hike starts from Solva Harbour, a narrow sheltered anchorage that leads out into St

-Brides Bay.
+Before heading out on our hike, we'll enjoy an hour with a local expert learning about all the flora that can be foraged from the local hedgerow.
+Our hike starts from Solva Harbour, a narrow sheltered anchorage that leads out into St Brides Bay.
 Important as a trading center in the Middle Ages, it grew in prominence as lime was exported from the lime kilns that can still be seen at the harbor's edge.
 At one time it accommodated vessels of 500 tons and upwards; nowadays we'll just see small pleasure boats, paddleboards, and kayaks out on its clear waters.
 We strike out westward across the cliff tops, where our path meanders along the secluded inlets and sheltered sandstone coves.
 We'll watch for seals basking on the rocks below and in the air we may see peregrine falcons and choughs that make their nests on the nearby islands.
 If weather permits and you're feeling brave, there will also be an opportunity to swim in the refreshing but cool sea.
 At St Non's Bay we head inland to our hotel in St David's.
 Before getting there, we'll pass the ruins of St Non's Chapel, believed to be the birthplace of St David and the oldest Christian building in Wales.
 Legend has it that David's mother, Non, gave birth to him here under a ray of light surrounded by a raging storm, her pain so great that her fingers left marks on the surrounding rocks as she grasped for support.
 Close by there is a holy well, where in the past pilgrims came to drink its waters for healing and good luck.
 To this day it's still venerated and Pope Benedict used its waters during his visit to Britain in 2010.
 Dinner is on your own tonight.
 Before dinner, you may want to join in the 1,000-year-old tradition of evensong or evening prayer in St. David's Cathedral.
-Overnight at St Davids Cross Hotel...BL

-Hiking Details: 5.6 miles, 3-4 hours, 1,030 feet ascent, 855 feet descent
+Overnight at St Davids Cross Hotel...BL Hiking Details: 5.6 miles, 3-4 hours, 1,030 feet ascent, 855 feet descent